 four suction lysimeters, including one background lysimeter (LZ-1) installed near the northeast site boundary and three detection lysimeters (LZs-2, 3, and 4) installed beneath the module’s containment system.
 LZ-2 was installed beneath the LCRS sump in the southeast corner of the module; LZ-3 was installed beneath an LCRS trench in the northeast part of the module; and LZ-4 was installed beneath the base liner in the southwest corner of the module.
 Soil pore water monitoring devices installed at future LF-2 modules, beginning with Module 2, Phase A, will consist of one or more pan lysimeters, including at least one pan lysimeter installed beneath the module’s LCRS sump.
 See MRP Section A.2.a and Attachment C: Site Map.

 No liquid has been detected in any of the lysimeters at LF-2, Module 1 since their installation in 2003.
 This supports findings that LF-1 is the source of VOC impacts detected in soil gas and groundwater at the site.

+For the proposed surface impoundment, LZ-SI-1 will be used as the detection pan lysimeter for the unit.
+The unsaturated zone monitoring system for future modules shall be implemented in accordance with the operative MRP.

 No leachate monitoring is conducted at LF-1(other than seep monitoring) because it is unlined and is not equipped with an LCRS sump.
 The Discharger has been conducting semiannual leachate sump monitoring at LF-2, Module 1 since 2005, however.
 The results of this monitoring are summarized in the table below.